I’ve never been interested in meditation. I knew it would probably be good for me but somehow it felt too intense to me.

 This is a great one if you’re a chronic worrier like me.
 It helps you quiet down the voices in your head that love to worry about every single little thing that could go wrong.

 This is a great one to try if you are having trouble sleeping.

 This one has a magical feel that I’m really into.

 Another good one to try if you are having trouble sleeping at night.

 I like that this one has a female voice.
 This is a good one to try if you’re struggling with managing depression

 This one has the ocean in the background which I am a big fan of.
 If the beach gives you peace I recommed trying this one.

 This channel has a ton of awesome meditations.
 This is one of my favorites.

-I hope you fond these guided meditations helpful.
+I hope you fond these guided meditations for anxiety helpful.
 I try to do one a day and I find it helpful to do it first thing in the morning.